flame/hqrrp/README.md

-# hqrrp
+# HQRRP

 ## Authors

-* Per-Gunnar Martinsson
+* Per-Gunnar Martinsson,
   Dept. of Applied Mathematics,
   University of Colorado at Boulder,
-  526 UCB, Boulder, CO 80309-0526, USA
+  526 UCB, Boulder, CO 80309-0526, USA.

-* Gregorio Quintana-Orti
+* Gregorio Quintana-Orti,
   Depto. de Ingenieria y Ciencia de Computadores, Universitat Jaume I,
-  12.071 Castellon, Spain
+  12.071 Castellon, Spain.

-* Nathan Heavner
+* Nathan Heavner,
   Dept. of Applied Mathematics,
   University of Colorado at Boulder,
-  526 UCB, Boulder, CO 80309-0526, USA
+  526 UCB, Boulder, CO 80309-0526, USA.

-* Robert van de Geijn
+* Robert van de Geijn,
   Dept. of Computer Science and Institute for Computational Engineering and Sciences,
-  The University of Texas at Austin
+  The University of Texas at Austin,
-  Austin, TX.
+  Austin, TX, USA.

 ## Correspondence

 Please send correspondence about the code to
-Gregorio Quintana-Ortí <gquintan@icc.uji.es>
+Gregorio Quintana-Ortí: <gquintan@icc.uji.es>

-Correspondence about the paper should be sent to Per-Gunnar J. Martinsson <Per-gunnar.Martinsson@colorado.edu>
+Correspondence about the paper should be sent to Per-Gunnar J. Martinsson: <Per-gunnar.Martinsson@colorado.edu>

 ## Disclaimer

 This code is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY EXPRESSED OR IMPLIED.

-## README
+## Description

 Householder transformation based QR factorization with column pivoting is an important algorithm for, for example, determining an approximate basis for